Cyfarthfa Ironworks: The beginning

-Brownrigg retired as a partner in 1777, receiving £1500 for his share.
+Brownrigg retired as a partner in 1777, receiving £1,500 for his share.
 From about that time Richard Crawshay was Bacon's partner in his contracts to supply cannon to the Board of Ordnance, but perhaps not in the ironworks.
 Bacon had previously subcontracted cannon-founding to John Wilkinson, but henceforth made them at Cyfarthfa, as is indicated by his asking for ships carrying them to be convoyed from Penarth.
-Bacon had the Cyfarthfa Canal, a short tub boat waterway, constructed during the latter part of the 1770s to bring coal to the ironworks.
+Bacon had the Cyfarthfa Canal, a short tub boat waterway, constructed during the latter part of the 1770s, to bring coal to the ironworks.

-In 1782, Bacon (as a Member of Parliament) had to give up government contracts and passed the forge and boring mill with the gunfounding business to Francis Homfray.
-However, he gave it up in 1784 to David Tanner, so that his sons could establish the Penydarren Ironworks.
-However, David Tanner also did not stay long, giving up the works in 1786, the year of Bacon's death.
-Tanner's managers were James Cockshutt, Thomas Treharne, and Francis William Bowzer.
+Under the House of Commons (Disqualification) Act 1782 (22 Geo.
+3. c.
+45), Bacon, as a Member of Parliament, had to relinquish government contracts and passed the forge and boring mill with the gun-founding business to Francis Homfray.
+However, in 1784 Homfray gave it up to David Tanner an ironmaster from Monmouth, to enable his sons to establish the Penydarren Ironworks.
+Tanner employed three managers: James Cockshutt, Thomas Treharne and Francis William Bowzer.
+However, like Homfray, he did not stay long.
+Instead, soon afterwards, in 1786, the year of Bacon's death, he gave up the works.

 Bacon left a family of illegitimate children and was the subject of Chancery proceedings.
 The court directed a lease of the whole works to Richard Crawshay, who took as his partners, William Stevens (a London merchant) and James Cockshutt.
-Richard Crawshay took out a licence from Henry Cort for the use of his puddling process, and proceeded to build the necessary rolling mill.
+Crawshay took out a licence from Henry Cort for the use of his puddling process, and proceeded to build the necessary rolling mill.
 However, difficulties remained with the puddling process and it was not until perhaps 1791 that these were resolved.
-In 1790, Crawshay terminated the partnership, which had been barely profitable, and continued the works alone, adding further furnaces in the following years.
+In 1790 Crawshay terminated the partnership, which had been barely profitable, and continued the works alone, adding further furnaces in the following years.